 Backed up subscriber private key management keys shall not be stored in plain text form outside the cryptographic module.
-Storage must ensure security controls consistent with the protection provided by the Subscriber's cryptographic module.
+Storage must ensure security controls consistent with the protection provided by the Subscriber's cryptographic module and must be held in the Subscriber's control.